________________________________________________________________________________________

 2. The invading species of plants begin their expansion fueled by adaptive advantages.
 The

-guards are still formidable.
-The number of species of the old regime decreases as the habitat
+old guards are still formidable.
+The number of species of the old regime decreases as the

-shrinks, yet the populations of each species expand at the expense of others.
-Competition
+habitat shrinks, yet the populations of each species expand at the expense of others.

-species tied to a shrinking habitat must compete for a smaller piece of the pie.
-These older
+old species tied to a shrinking habitat must compete for a smaller piece of the pie.
+These

-species disappear through attrition (background extinctions) and are not replaced with new
+older species disappear through attrition (background extinctions) and are not replaced

-ones from the same grand lineage.
-The newcomers are not yet enormous in size, but they
+with new ones from the same grand lineage.
+The newcomers are not yet enormous in

 4. The new species of plants now dominate the landscape.
 Most of the old classes of plants